purpurraCatnip/ControlRoom/README.md

   requirements.txt

 - `.venv/`: Virtual environment directory (created if you set up a virtual environment).
-- `assets/`: Folder containing asset files, including the `saveData/` directory where the `contacts.json` file is stored.
+- `assets/`: Folder containing asset files, including the `saveData/` directory where the `contacts.json` file is stored, and the `contacts.csv` files get exported to.
 - `crm.py`: The main Python file containing the contact book program.
 - `sheet.qss`: The style sheet file for customizing the program's appearance.
 - `README.md`: The documentation file you're currently reading.